vertueux/i2c_pwm_board/README.md

 ## Installation

-You need to have ROS2 installed (of course) and theses packages provided by the default desktop installation below :
+You need to have ROS2 installed (of course) and these packages provided by the default desktop installation below :

 * **rclcpp, std_msgs, std_srvs, geometry_msgs**
 * **rosidl_default_generators, rosidl_default_runtime**